 The subject property must be covered by a title insurance policy or other approved form of title evidence issued by a title insurer acceptable to Fannie Mae/Freddie Mac or Luxury Mortgage.
 The title insurer must be qualified to do business in the state where the subject property is located.
 The title insurance policy must be a current standard form of the American Land Title Association (ALTA) Policy.
 If applicable in the subject property state, an attorney's opinion letter may be submitted.
-The title report/commitment/certification is valid for 60 days.
+The title report/commitment/certification is valid for 90 days.
+See Texas Home Equity Loans for additional information that may be needed.